What is PR? Explore public relations meaning here.

 The biggest challenge in modern public relations is the constantly changing media landscape.
 With the proliferation of social media, the rise of fake news, and the decline of traditional journalism, it can be difficult for organisations to control the spread of information and protect their reputations.

 When Brian Solis and Deirdre Breakenridge published Putting the Public Back in Public Relations: How Social Media Is Reinventing the Aging Business of PR in 2009, it proposed how PR should embrace the digital-first media landscape and elevate our profession to new heights.
-49Solis, B. & D. Breakenridge (2009, February 1).
+52Solis, B. & D. Breakenridge (2009, February 1).
 Putting the Public Back in Public Relations: How Social Media Is Reinventing the Aging Business of PR.
 Amazon.com: Books. … Continue reading

-Public relations professionals must be strategic and proactive in their approach and must be able to adapt to new technologies and platforms to communicate with their publics effectively.
+PR professionals must be strategic and proactive in their approach and able to adapt to new technologies and platforms to communicate effectively with their publics.

-Source: Public Relations Review 50Valentini, C., Kruckeberg, D., & Starck, K. (2012).
+Source: Public Relations Review 53Valentini, C., Kruckeberg, D., & Starck, K. (2012).
 Public relations and community: A persistent covenant.
 Public Relations Review, 38(5), 873 – 879. https://doi.org/10.1016/j.pubrev.2012.06.001

 The biggest challenge in PR is ensuring that our profession keeps up with new communication technology and stays valuable and relevant as a business function.